savonet/book/workflow.md

 - `var.list` lists all the defined interactive variables,
 - `var.set` changes the value of an interactive variable.

+#### Operators' commands

-Those are the commands which are available in the telnet server of every script.
-Moreover, the operators used in a particular script can register their own commands.
-This is the case for the `playlist` operator, which has registered the following three commands:
+Above are presented the commands which are available in the telnet server of every script.
+But the operators used in a particular script also register additional commands.
+This is for instance the case for the `playlist` operator, which has registered the following three commands:

 - `main.reload` reloads the playlist,
 - `main.skip` skips the current song and goes to the next track,
 - `main.uri` can be used to retrieve or change the location of the playlist.

-Note that the commands are prefixed with `main`, which is the `id` of the playlist, so that we know which operator we are referring to.
-However, no prefix is added if no `id` is provided.
+Note that the commands are prefixed with `main`, which is the `id` of the playlist, so that we know which operator we are referring to (no prefix is added if no `id` is provided).
 The `request.queue` operator also has registered three commands

 - `reqs.push` allows adding a new request in the queue, for instance